RhiH/periodic-flip/README.md

 ### **Color Scheme**

 The color scheme became a dynamic one during the project.
-As the focus is meant to be on the cards, these were designed to be colorful, and the rest of the page should not detract from them, however, I decided that having a white background would not be in keeping with the overall aesthetic appeal - the game is meant to be a fun one, and therefore for the background colors i decided these would be bright and vivid, but also not take away from the vibrancy of the cards.
+As the focus is meant to be on the cards, these were designed to be colorful, and the rest of the page should not detract from them, however, I decided that having a white background would not be in keeping with the overall aesthetic appeal - the game is meant to be a fun one, and therefore for the background colors I decided these would be bright and vivid, but also not take away from the vibrancy of the cards.

 ![Beryllium](assets/images/Beryllium.jpg)